PyleaMUN Logo

 Policy Statement

-The policy statement is a concise speech summarizing your understanding of the topic while clearly outlining your country's policy.
+The policy statement is a concise speech summarising your understanding of the topic while clearly outlining your country's policy.
 It should include background information on your country's position, its current stance, and its desired outcomes related to the issue at hand.
 The statement must not exceed one minute in length and will be presented at the start of the lobbying session.

 Sample Policy Statement

-Topic: Safeguarding the rights of refugees Proposed by: Ethiopia
+Topic: Safeguarding the Rights of Refugees

 Draft Resolution